AWegnerGitHub/awegnergithub.github.io-content/2015_01_02_can-a-machine-be-taught-to-flag-comments-automatically.md

 ![Flags per day with rolling 10 day average][4]

 Since November, the number of mistakes has climbed slightly.
 The biggest number of mistakes it has made was the opening day of Winter Bash 2014.
 Purely speculation, but I believe this was the moderators being protective of content and not wanting people to farm the [Resolution hat][5].
 Of course, I don't know this.
-Another theory I have about this uptick since November is the adjustment to day light saving time.
-My process starts 10 minutes after UTC.
+Another theory I have about this uptick since November is the adjustment to daylight saving time.
+My process starts 10 minutes after UTC midnight.
 It is possible that this earlier hour has caused my flags to be processed by a different moderator, or a moderator that is more awake/less hungry/in a different mood than previously at this point in the daily rotation cycle or because they [lost their keys][6] that day.

 ---